groundh0g/fauxcabulary.org/_posts/_queue/_NOTES_.md

   Thicken - fat relatives
   Phoenix - to eliminate a tax
   Cuties - attractive vowels
-  Largesse - a huge consonant
+  Largess - a huge consonant
   Adultery - an established arbour; a slow grownup Unix - a command to remove something
   Napalm - no hands allowed